04 Aug Practice | Aug 2021

 So I’m using this waiting time to practice by taking photos of butterflies.

-Butterflies are smaller, more erratic, and thus more difficult to capture than hummingbirds.
+Butterflies are smaller, more erratic, and more difficult to capture than hummingbirds.

 And that’s wonderful.
-Because this practice has led to adjustments that help me take better photos of hummingbirds.
+Because this challenge has led to adjustments that help me take better photos of hummingbirds.

 And most important, by approaching photography as practice, I’ve found the experience to be more enjoyable (instead of frustrating).